battistabiggio/bib2md/README.md

 This project was forked and originally based on the work of Petros Aristidou called [parse_bib](https://github.com/apetros/parse_bib) for Hugo Academic.
-However since I made it compatible to Beautiful Hugo theme apart from including `pybtex` dependency, I think this project has followed its own path.
+However since I made it compatible to Beautiful Hugo theme apart from including the `pybtex` dependency, I think this project has followed its own path.
+I kept @apetros' license, tho.